tfausak/tfausak.github.io/_drafts/ruby-classes.md

     end
     ```

+    We can't do that because `klass` is anonymous.
-    But `klass` is anonymous, so let's use `.class_exec` instead.
+    Let's use `.class_exec` instead.

     ``` rb
     klass.class_exec { def self.===(*) false end }
     ```

-    Now let's try that conditional again.
+    Let's take another look at that conditional.
-    It should return `false` this time.
+    It should return `false` now.

     ``` rb
     klass === object
     # => false
     ```

-    Excellent.
+    Excellent!
     We broke the most idiomatic way to check if an object is an instance of a class in Ruby.

 2. We can swap the receiver and the argument.